-Looking at the Grottoes, I could only describe it as looking similar to an ant hill with walking paths running throughout the mountain it’s carved into.
-On a deeper scale however, it is a profound spiritual oasis.
+Looking at the Grottoes, I could only describe it as looking similar to an anthill with walking paths running throughout the mountain it’s carved into.
+On a lower scale, however, it is a profound spiritual oasis.

 The other 3 being: The Mogao Grottoes further to the west in Gansu Province, The Yungang Grottoes in Shanxi Province and The Longmen Grottoes outside Luoyang City in Henan Province.

-The Maijishan Grottoes lie just a few miles south of the legendary Silk Road and are easily one of the most underrated sites in all of China.
-Its hand carved caves reach as high as 80m up the 142m Maiji mountainside.
+The Maijishan caves lie just a few miles south of the legendary Silk Road and are easily one of the most underrated sites in all of China.
+Its hand-carved caves reach as high as 80m up the 142m Maiji mountainside.

-This incredible rock cut architecture dates back to the Later Qin Dynasty (384 – 417 AD) when Buddhism first reached China from India with the Silk Road.
-194 caves complete the grottoes and contain more than 7,200 (!) hand carved statues and sculptures ranging from 16 meters to 10cm tall.
+This incredible rock-cut architecture dates back to the Later Qin Dynasty (384 – 417 AD), when Buddhism first reached China from India with the Silk Road.
+194 caves complete the grottoes and contain more than 7,200 (!) hand-carved statues and sculptures ranging from 16 meters to 10cm tall.
 In 2014 the caves were added to UNESCO’s famous list of World Heritage sites.

 These monks were said to have meditated at the grottoes along with more than three hundred other monks.
 With its profound history and breathtaking art, this is a destination definitely worth the visit.

-Entrance Fee: 90 RMB, plus 15 RMB from a shuttle bus from the entrance of the park to the foot of the mountain, its about 3km
+Entrance Fee: 90 RMB, plus 15 RMB from a shuttle bus from the entrance of the park to the foot of the mountain, it’s about 3km.